Internet-of-People/docker-iop-node/README.md

 > _Disclaimer: Make sure to properly protect your wallet and other sensitive data.
 None of the authors, contributors, administrators, or anyone else connected with this repository, in any way whatsoever, can be responsible for your use of this project._

 - Build: `docker build -t naei/docker-iop-hd-node .`
-- Run: `docker run -it -p 55001 -p 56001 -v /root/docker-iop-hd-node/data:/root/iop --name iop_hd_node naei/docker-iop-hd-node bash`
+- Run attached: `docker run -it -p 55001 -p 56001 -v /root/docker-iop-hd-node/data:/root/iop --name iop_hd_node naei/docker-iop-hd-node bash`
+- Unlock wallet: `iop-cli --datadir=/root/iop/ walletpassphrase <YOUR_WALLET_PASSPHRASE> 300`
-- Exit in detached mode: ctrl+p / ctrl+q
+- Detach: ctrl+p / ctrl+q
-- Attach running container: `docker exec -it iop_hd_node bash`
+- Re-attach: `docker exec -it iop_hd_node bash`